-During the Super Tuesday primaries this year, while everyone was focused on the latest results, someone quietly leaked the names, home addresses, and contact information for every GOP delegate in a western state.
+During the Super Tuesday primaries this year, while everyone was focused on the latest results, someone quietly leaked the names, home addresses, and contact information for every GOP delegate for elections in a western state.
 The list was up for a day or two, and then went away, with no one in the media the wiser.

 As the Republican National Convention gets underway, we are keeping a close eye on the appearance of new and politically relevant data.
-The leak of delegates during the primaries is a single data point in a long election cycle of data breaches and political leaks.
+The leak of delegates during the primaries is a single data point in a long elections cycle of data breaches and political leaks.
 Donald Trump was doxxed, and server information for his properties was exposed.
 A list reported to be his email contacts showed up online with names, positions, and contact information.
 The now infamous DNC breach resulted in a series of document leaks, with more appearing every week.
 What’s next?

 These are only a small portion of the political PII that appears on the dark web day to day.
-Admittedly we’re seeing more as the election approaches - and we expect to see at least one more big leak sometime during the conventions, with another appearing as we head into election day.
+Admittedly we’re seeing more as the elections approach – and we expect to see at least one more big leak sometime during the conventions, with another appearing as we head into election day.
 These election leaks are not outliers, however.
 We regularly see dumps of state and local government officials, the staff of a senator or interns of a congresswoman, or perhaps a detailed list of family members for an unpopular governor.

 The politicians are exposed.
 The delegates are exposed.
 And, more pressingly, the voters are exposed.